symbolworks/sysh/README.md

 We enter `done`.
 The session ends.

 The example command set is chosen for effective functioning of the example application, but it is in no way restricted to shown commands.
-Thus, different applications may choose different command sets, as their functionality requires.
+Thus, different applications may offer different command sets, as their functionality requires.
 That way, surprisingly capable class of applications may be supported by this frontend.

 ## Summary